-Piscataway Township is anxiously awaiting the availability of Covid-19 vaccinations at Middlesex County’s current testing site in town at 1 Ericsson Drive.
-Right now, the entire state is getting a very limited number of dosages and Middlesex County only gets a portion of them.
-For a February 22nd message from Middlesex County about Covid-19 vaccines, please click here.
+Covid-19 vaccinations are available by appointment only at Middlesex County’s site in Piscataway at 1 Ericsson Drive where the County Health Department has also been providing coronavirus testing.
+Right now, the entire state is getting a limited number of dosages and Middlesex County only gets a portion of them.

-So, while the Piscataway site is not yet providing vaccinations, everyone is encouraged now to register with the New Jersey Vaccine Scheduling System (NJVSS) if they have not already.
+To get an appointment, everyone is encouraged to register with the New Jersey Vaccine Scheduling System (NJVSS) if they have not already.

 Once you have registered with NJVSS, when you are eligible for an appointment based on your health grouping, you should receive an e-mail letting you know that you can make an appointment and at which sites in Middlesex County that vaccines are available.

-Which sites have vaccines, including the Ericsson site in Piscataway, and when you are eligible to be vaccinated will depend on the number of dosages that Middlesex County gets in the days, weeks and months ahead.
+Which sites have vaccines, including the Ericsson site in Piscataway, when you are eligible to be vaccinated and what vaccines are available will depend on the number and type of dosages that Middlesex County receives.

 Middlesex County has a drive-thru Covid-19 testing site at 1 Ericsson Drive in Piscataway just off Hoes Lane.
 To make an appointment, please click here.